nyu-mhealth/juul_study_page/index.md

-Here you will find info about our study.

-Etc.

-### For any other questions, feel free to contact us directly
-email phone
+# Welcome to the NYU E-Cigarette Study Page

+## Here you can find information about the study, assess your eligibility, and find out how to contact the study staff.

+ETC.